trevor-laher/OnDemandMinecraft/readme.md

 	<code>sudo apt install openjdk-11-jdk-headless</code>
 	If this doesn't work you can use <code>sudo apt list</code> and search through these packages for an alternative java version.

 4. Open up an FTP client such as FileZilla and connect to the same address as the same user with the same IP address.
-Drag all files in **instanceSetup** into the root directory of the current user (probably **ubuntu**, for the purposes of these commands I will be using **ubuntu**, but feel free to replace with your own user if appropriate).
+Drag all files from the **instanceSetup** folder from this repository, into the root directory of the current user (probably **ubuntu**, for the purposes of these commands I will be using **ubuntu**, but feel free to replace with your own user if appropriate).

 5. Download the desired Minecraft server version from [https://www.minecraft.net/en-us/download/server/](https://www.minecraft.net/en-us/download/server/), rename it **server.jar** and drag it into the root directory of the user using FileZilla.

 6. Using the FTP client, create a new folder in the root directory of the current user called **screens**
+OR

-7. In the SSH client, create a folder in the current directory with the command:
+In the SSH client, create a folder in the current directory with the command:
 	<code>sudo mkdir screens</code>
-8. Then execute the following command:
+7. Then execute the following command:
    <code>sudo chmod 700 /home/ubuntu</code>
-9. Then execute the next command:
+8. Then execute the next command:
-  <code>sudo export SCREENDIR=/home/ubuntu/screens</code>
+  <code>export SCREENDIR=/home/ubuntu/screens</code>
-10. Then execute the command:
+9. Then execute the command:
-  <code>sudo crontab /home/ubuntu/crontab</code>
+  <code>crontab /home/ubuntu/crontab</code>

 	Feel free to close the server through the AWS console or execute the command:
 	<code>sudo /sbin/shutdown -P +1</code>